unihedge-org/core/README.md

 Node | v14.17.2

 * Recent updates:
+    * User should be able to buy lots in the current frame now.
     * Updated updateFramePrices() function: Cumulative Prices get updated through the whole frame.
 In reporting phase only oraclePrice0CumulativeEnd gets updated.
     * Lot interval changed from upper to lower limit.
     * ClcPrice() and claimReward() functions added.